open-aac/weblinger.js/README.md

 mobile) you will first need to hard stop weblinger tracking, otherwise you may have unexpected failures.

-*source* - What behavior will drive the cursor.
+**source** - What behavior will drive the cursor.
 Possible values are `head` (head tilt tracking), `gaze` (eye gaze tracking)  or `cursor` (mouse cursor position).

-*mode* - For head-tracking, specifies whether to have the cursor follow the current position exactly (`pointer`), or to move the cursor gradually based on the tilt amount (`joystick`)
+**mode** - For head-tracking, specifies whether to have the cursor follow the current position exactly (`pointer`), or to move the cursor gradually based on the tilt amount (`joystick`)

+**cursor** - What cursor, if any to show.
+Options are `red_circle`, `dot`, `none` or a URL to a custom image.

-*selection_type* - What actions will trigger selection on the page.
+**selection_type** - What actions will trigger selection on the page.
 Possible values are `linger` (required the cursor staying on the target for `linger_duration`), `expression` (see `selection_expressions`), `none`, or an array of keyCodes that can trigger selection.

+**selection_action** - Action to perform  when selection is complete.
+Can either be `click` or a custom callback (not fully implemented)

-*linger_type* - Specifies whether the cursor must continue moving on the target for the entire `linger_duration` (`maintain`), or if it just needs to get to the target and then not leave it for the duration (`rest`)
+**linger_type** - Specifies whether the cursor must continue moving on the target for the entire `linger_duration` (`maintain`), or if it just needs to get to the target and then not leave it for the duration (`rest`)

+**linger_duration** - Time in milliseconds required
+for dwell-based selection to trigger the selection action.

+**target** - The list of currently-possible targets.
+The default value, `tabbable` will support all activateable targets on the page.
+Alternatively you can return a static Array of DOM elements, or a function that will return an Array of DOM elements that can be updated (consider caching where possible because this callback will be triggered often).

+**target_highlight** - How to highlight the current dwell target as it progresses toward selection.
+Default is `overlay` but you can also set a custom css class by setting a value that starts with a period, eg. `.hover`

-*event_callback* - A callback method to provide updates on weblinger events.
+**event_callback** - A callback method to provide updates on weblinger events.
 Most of these events can be intercepted via the DOM if you prefer that approach, but this data is a little more fine-grained.
 The first